 Presently, our doctors are leading more than 900 clinical trials to improve treatment strategies for both adult and pediatric cancers.
-Between 1980 and 2015, the US Food and Drug Administration approved nine drugs developed in our labs for marketing — a success rate not matched by any other cancer center.
+Between 1980 and 2015, the US Food and Drug Administration approved ten drugs developed in our labs for marketing — a success rate not matched by any other cancer center.

-MSK is home to one of the world’s most progressive biomedical research institutions, the Sloan Kettering Institute (SKI), which includes eight Research Programs dedicated to studying the fundamental principles of life and disease and developing new therapies and technologies.
+MSK is home to one of the world’s most progressive biomedical research institutions, the Sloan Kettering Institute (SKI), which includes nine Research Programs dedicated to studying the fundamental principles of life and disease and developing new therapies and technologies.
 Alongside SKI, the Human Oncology and Pathogenesis Program of Memorial Hospital includes teams of physician-scientists working to translate molecular insights into new cancer treatments.
 In addition, many of our physicians run basic or translational research laboratories affiliated with Memorial Hospital’s academic departments.

 Our Collaborative Research Centers bring together scientists and clinician-scientists from across MSK’s research programs and departments to focus on strategically important areas of cancer research.
 A wide range of state-of-the-art core facilities support our investigators by offering advanced methodological expertise and research technology.